Sashreek007/mint/benchmarks/RESULTS.md

 > **Laptop caveat:** the load generator (`hey`) runs on the *same* machine as the
 > full stack, competing for the same 10 cores.
 This understates true capacity and
 > makes high-concurrency runs noisy (±~30% run-to-run).
 Absolute numbers are a
 > floor; the **before/after deltas** are the reliable signal.
-A single-node cloud
+On dedicated
-> run (separate load generator) is planned at project end for honest absolutes.
+> hardware with a separate load generator the absolute numbers would be higher.

 ## Load tool